 The Kane formula maintains its accuracy at the extremes of axial length, resulting in a 25.1% reduction in absolute error in long eyes (≥26.0 mm), compared with the SRK/T; and a 25.5% reduction in absolute error in short eyes (≤22.0 mm), compared with the Hoffer Q formula.

-Compulsory fields for the calculator are the A-constant, gender, axial length, corneal power and anterior chamber depth.
-Although adding lens thickness and central corneal thickness improves the prediction they are optional variables.
+Compulsory fields for the calculator are the A-constant, biological sex, axial length, corneal power and anterior chamber depth.
+Although adding lens thickness and central corneal thickness improves the prediction, they are optional variables.
 This allows owners of older biometers to use the formula.

 The formula has been developed to have an A-constant very similar to the SRK/T A-constant.
 If the surgeon has an optimised A-constant, then that is recommended for use.
 Otherwise, we recommend the ULIB SRK/T A-constant for any particular IOL.
 The “Constants” page has information about the appropriate constant for different IOLs.